 Alejandro Rioja of So Influential goes into this further, noting: “It’s extremely important to have RAG statuses on the management dashboard because they help the team know about the immediate focus.
 If the measure is green, they can skip over and pay more attention to the red indicators.
 Having fancy charts on the screen is one thing, but you also need to have an overview of your targets to evaluate your performance.”

-All in all, using this visual tool is an easy way to highlight what needs the most attention, when, so that executives know where to allocate more time, funds, and resources to turn red values to green – or amber, if something takes a long time to resolve.
+All in all, using an executive dashboard is an easy way to highlight what needs the most attention, when, so that executives know where to allocate more time, funds, and resources to turn red values to green – or amber, if something takes a long time to resolve.

 While this might seem like a more niche metric to include, clicks on your campaigns, along with the cost of those clicks – think campaign performance as a whole – is definitely something you should include on your management dashboard.
 This is a metric that impacts revenue, so it’s something executives would care to know about.